-RN to BSN programs are usually the fastest way for RNs to complete a four-year bachelor's degree.
-They take between one and two years to complete, depending on the amount of education completed prior to the BSN program.
-Campus-based RN to BSN programs typically offer courses in the evenings and weekends to accommodate students' busy schedules.
-Online RN to BSN degree programs expand on the knowledge and skills that registered nurses already possess.
+RN to BSN programs are usually a good way for RNs to complete a four-year bachelor's degree.
+These programs take between one and two years to complete, depending on the amount of education completed prior to the BSN program.
+Campus-based RN to BSN programs may offer courses in the evenings and weekends to accommodate working students' busy schedules.
+Online RN to BSN degree programs are another option that can help RNs earn their education without giving up their careers.

 Courses common to these programs include information on disease prevention, management theory, ethics, leadership, and healthcare policies.
 Most RN to BSN programs focus heavily on management and leadership training.
 Fieldwork usually is required for graduation; online students either attend a residency or work with their school to arrange practice locally.